kubecost/docs/audit.md

     **Note:** Prometheus values do not account for sustained use or other discounts applied in Settings.

-5. **Calculate total resource costs.**
+5. **Calculate total resource costs.** Calculate the previously audited allocation by the previously audited price.

     * `container_cpu_allocation{namespace="default"} * on(instance) group_left() node_cpu_hourly_cost * 730`
     * `container_memory_allocation_bytes{namespace="default"} / 1024 / 1024 / 1024  * on(instance) group_left() node_ram_hourly_cost * 730`

-6. **Confirm consistency with monthly Allocation view.** Visit the Allocation tab in Kubecost.
+6. **Confirm consistency with monthly Allocation view.** Visit the Allocation tab in the Kubecost product.
 Filter by `default ` namespace.
 Select `monthly run rate` by `pod` view then view the time series chart to confirm the values in the previous step are consistent.

+**Reminder:** Remember to apply any sustained use or other discounts.

 ## container_cpu_allocation{namespace="default"} missing scrapes
 ## allocation starts at lower value?